the-bass/dataset_parties/README.md

 # Dataset Parties

-Provides methods to split a *PyTorch* dataset (i.e. an instance of `torch.utils.data.Dataset`) into several subsets.
+Provides methods to split a dataset into several subsets for training, development, testing etc.

-Tested with
+Last tested with
  - PyTorch 0.4
  - Python 3.6.4 :: Anaconda, Inc.

 ## Usage example

-Let `dataset` an instance of `torch.utils.data.Dataset`, then you can
+Let `dataset` an instance of `list`, `torch.utils.data.Dataset` or another iterable class, then you can do

 ```py
 import dataset_parties